Natural Baby Life logo (480 x 130)

 9. Dry Mouth

-Keeping baby healthy is a full-time job and their oral healthcare is no different!
-Beginning early, remaining consistent, and keeping up with regular checkups can help prevent oral healthcare issues, like occasional bad breath, from happening.
-However, sometimes bad breath can occur despite our best efforts and in those cases, it’s important to pay attention to things like your child’s diet, symptoms of illness, behavior, and other factors that may indicate a trip to the doctor or dentist is necessary.
+However, sometimes bad breath can occur despite our best efforts.
+In those cases, it’s important to pay attention to things like your child’s diet, symptoms of illness, behavior, and other factors that may indicate a trip to the doctor or dentist is necessary.

 Joshua Bartlett